thumbtack/thumbprint/www/src/cms/components-ios/alert-banner.md

 * onboarding was dismissed ( including service setup )
 * credit card added, removed, or updated
 * EMR status changed within service settings

-## Visibility

-The global banner is always visible at the top of the application other than these exceptions:

-* pre-login ( hidden )
-* onboarding ( presented over )
-* service setup ( presented over )
-* presented full screen views ( presented over )

 ## Animation